 The clean catch method

 The usual way is to catch some urine in the specimen bottle whilst the child is passing urine.
 This is called the clean catch method.
-Just be ready with the open bottle as the child passes urine.
+For a child who is toilet trained this is fairly straightforward - just be ready with the open bottle as the child passes urine.
 (Be careful not to touch the open rim of the bottle with your fingers, as this may contaminate the specimen with germs (bacteria) from your fingers.)

 Urine collection bags